BojOnTheBeat/introcall/README.md

   - client scheduling form: clients select time/date of call (must take into account consultant availability and timezone differences)
 - realtime Call page with text chat (and notifications)
+- relevant profiles algorithm: similar to Facebook's feed algorithm, we will need to come up with an algorithm that uses analytics/location data to suggest relevant people that you might want to connect with (and show those profiles on the front page)

 ## Tech Stack